 About PARS

-PARS is a model of professional practice, a programme of introductory and accredited courses and an international community of
+PARS is a model practice, a programme of introductory and accredited courses and an international community of

 like-minded practitioners and academics.